 Unions Impacted by Asbestos

-Asbestos was used so extensively and in so many different industries, that many unions and their workers have been impacted over the years.
+Because asbestos was used so extensively in a number of industries, many unions and their members have been affected.
 Some of these include:

 - International Brotherhood of Boilermakers